bevyengine/bevy/docs/rfcs/0000-template.md

 # Motivation
 [motivation]: #motivation

 Why are we doing this?
 What use cases does it support?
-What is the expected outcome?

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Explain the proposal as if it was already included in the language and you were teaching it to another Rust programmer.
+Explain the proposal as if it was already included in the language and you were teaching it to another Bevy user.
 That generally means:

 - Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
+- Explaining the feature, largely in terms of examples grounded in simple and common game constructs.
-- Explaining how Rust programmers should *think* about the feature, and how it should impact the way they use Rust.
+- Explaining how Bevy users should *think* about the feature, and how it should impact the way they use Bevy.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Rust programmers and new Rust programmers.

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation